Jan Miksovsky’s BlogArchive2024 AboutRSSJSONContact

 The patient

 In June 2022 the side-effects of a long surgery left my mom with permanent anterograde amnesia: she can no longer form new long-term memories.
-Memory isn’t just one neurological system, so very occasionally she will able to remember certain types of things.
+Memory isn’t just one neurological system, so very occasionally she will be able to remember certain types of things.
 But for the most part, if she hears or sees something, a few minutes later she will no longer remember it.

 To medical professionals her condition looks a lot like dementia — amnesia is a common symptom of dementia — but she doesn’t have dementia.
 One difference is that (as I understand it) dementia is a progressive disease, while this amnesia is stable.
 There is no cure.